Orbivirus

-Orbivirus is a genus of double-stranded RNA viruses in the family Reoviridae and subfamily Sedoreovirinae.
+Orbivirus is a genus of double-stranded RNA viruses in the order Reovirales and the family Sedoreoviridae.
 Unlike other reoviruses, orbiviruses are arboviruses.
 They can infect and replicate within a wide range of arthropod and vertebrate hosts.
 Orbiviruses are named after their characteristic doughnut-shaped capsomers (orbis in Latin means ring).

 Many orbiviruses are transmitted by ticks or haematophagus insect vectors (Culicoides, mosquitoes and sand flies) and have a wide host range that includes cattle, goats and sheep, wild ruminants, equids, camelids, marsupials, sloths, bats, birds, large canine and feline carnivores, and humans.

 The three economically most important orbiviruses are Bluetongue virus, African horse sickness virus, and Epizootic hemorrhagic disease virus, all of which are transmitted by Culicoides species.
 The genus contains 22 species and at least 130 different serotypes.

 History

 In 1719, African horse sickness virus (AHSV) caused the first major recorded orbivirus epidemic, killing 1,500 animals.
 The most historically significant outbreak of orbivirus occurred in 1854–1855, when AHSV infected 70,000 horses.
 AHSV was discovered to be a virus in 1900 and bluetongue disease followed shortly thereafter in 1905.
 Outbreaks have occurred sporadically in the 20th and 21st centuries.